Richard Bull, Ph.D.

 MoBull Consulting (Richland, Washington)

-Since 2000, Richard Bull has been a Consulting Toxicologist with MoBull Consulting, where he conducts studies on the chemical problems encountered in water for water utilities, as well as federal, state, and local governments.
-Bull is a Professor Emeritus at Washington State University, where he maintains Adjunct Professor appointments in the College of Pharmacy and the Department of Environmental Science.
-Formerly, he served as a senior staff scientist at DOE's Pacific Northwest National Laboratory, Professor of Pharmacology/Toxicology at Washington State University, and Director of the Toxicology and Microbiology Division in the Cincinnati Laboratories for the U.S. Environmental Protection Agency.
-Bull has published extensively on research on central nervous system effects of heavy metals, the carcinogenic and toxicological effects of disinfectants and disinfection by-products, halogenated solvents, acrylamide, and other contaminants of drinking water.
+Richard Bull is a Consulting Toxicologist with MoBull Consulting, where he studies chemical problems encountered in water for water utilities and federal, state and local governments.
+Bull is a Professor Emeritus at Washington State University.
+Formerly, he served as a senior staff scientist at the U.S. Department of Energy’s Pacific Northwest National Laboratory, Professor of Pharmacology/Toxicology at Washington State University, and Director of the Toxicology and Microbiology Division in the Cincinnati Laboratories for the EPA.
+Bull has published extensively on central nervous system effects of heavy metals, the carcinogenic and toxicological effects of disinfectants and disinfection byproducts, halogenated solvents, acrylamide, and other contaminants of drinking water.
 He has also served on many international scientific committees convened by the National Academy of Sciences, World Health Organization, and International Agency for Research on Cancer regarding various contaminants of drinking water.
 Bull received a B.S. in Pharmacy from the University of Washington and a Ph.D. in Pharmacology from the University of California, San Francisco.